-Mr. Ostrovsky is widely recognized as a pianist of extraordinary sensitivity with a special gift for chamber music.
+Paul Ostrovsky earned his Master’s degree at the Moscow Conservatory where he was a student of Jacob Flier.
+Ostrovsky is widely recognized as a pianist of extraordinary sensitivity with a special gift for chamber music.
 He has appeared on the world’s great concert stages such as Carnegie Hall, the Philharmonie in Berlin, and the Musikverein in Vienna.
 Festivals include Mostly Mozart, Tanglewood, Aspen, and the Salzburg Festival, among others.
 He has recorded for Melodiya, Vox, Origin, and Deutsche Grammophon labels.
-Mr. Ostrovsky is a Professor at the Conservatory of Music at Purchase College, State University of New York.
+Mr. Ostrovsky is a professor at the Conservatory of Music at SUNY Purchase.

 Robert Hamilton graduated summa cum laude from the Indiana University School of Music as a student of Sidney Foster, and continued studies with Dora Zaslavsky of the Manhattan School of Music.
 He was prize-winner of the Busoni, Casella, Montivideo and Rudolph Ganz competitions, and has performed in major concert halls throughout the world.
 Hamilton has recorded for Philips, Orion, and Summit Records, as well as for the BBC in London.
-He has given master classes worldwide, and was Artistic Director of the London Piano Festival during the 1990s.
-Mr. Hamilton is featured in the book The Most Wanted Piano Teachers in the USA.
+He has given master classes worldwide, and was artistic director of the London Piano Festival during the 1990s.
+Hamilton is featured in the book The Most Wanted Piano Teachers in the USA.
 He teaches a studio of international students from nine countries at the Arizona State University School of Music, located in the metropolitan Phoenix area.

 Alexander Korsantia has won great critical acclaim for his versatility, power and the unique sincerity of his playing.
 He performs across the world in the major concert halls, collaborating with renowned soloitsts and conductors.
 Among his teachers are his mother Svetlana Korsantia, Tengiz Amiredjibi and Alexander Toradze.
 He won first prize and gold medal at the Arthur Rubinstein Piano Master Competition, and first prize at the Sydney International Piano Competition.
 In 2003 Georgian National television released a full-length documentary about him.
 Currently he teaches at New England Conservatory in Boston.

 Phillip Kawin has been a member of the piano faculty at the Manhattan School of Music since 1989, where he has worked with a select studio of advanced, prize-winning pupils from around the world.
-Mr. Kawin has given master classes throughout the US, Russia, Australia, Korea, Hong Kong, Taiwan and China.
+Kawin has given master classes throughout the U.S., Russia, Australia, Korea, Hong Kong, Taiwan, and China.
 He was a guest professor at the Moscow Conservatory International Summer School, the Cliburn Piano Institute and the London Piano Festival.
 Kawin has performed in Italy, Russia, and Australia.
 He earned degrees at the Manhattan School of Music under the tutelage of Dora Zaslavsky.
 He also studied with John Perry.